minimaxir/facebook-page-post-scraper/README.md

 ## Privacy

 This scraper can only scrape public Facebook data which is available to anyone, even those who are not logged into Facebook.
 No personally-identifiable data is collected in the Page variant; the Group variant does collect the name of the author of the post, but that data is also public to non-logged-in users.
-Additionally, the script only uses officially-documented Facebook APIs without bypassing any rate-limits.
+Additionally, the script only uses officially-documented Facebook API endpoints without circumventing any rate-limits.

-Note that this script, and any variant of the script, *cannot* be used to scrape data user profiles. (and the Facebook API specifically disallows this use case!)
+Note that this script, and any variant of this script, *cannot* be used to scrape data user profiles. (and the Facebook API specifically disallows this use case!)

 ## Maintainer